Foster a Cat or Dog

 Help provide a safe space for pets to begin their new, happy lives.

-Animal House Shelter would not exist without foster homes.
+Animal House Shelter would not be where we are today without foster homes.
 Our foster families save pets who are too young to be adopted yet, elderly, recovering from surgery, scared or depressed.
-Fostering, is a selfless, compassionate and generous commitment and we recognize that.
+Fostering, is a selfless, compassionate and generous commitment, and we recognize that.

 As foster parents to the cats and dogs of our facility, you provide the love and stability they need.
 We thank you for that!